JuliaGraphics/Luxor.jl/docs/src/text.md

 Use:

 - `setfont(fontname, fontsize)` to specify the fontname and size in points
-- `settext(text, [position])` to place the text at a position, and optionally specify horizontal and vertical alignment, rotation (in degrees counterclockwise), and the presence of any Pango-flavored markup.
+- `settext(text, [position])` to place the text at a position, and optionally specify horizontal and vertical alignment, rotation (in degrees counterclockwise!), and the presence of any Pango-flavored markup.

 ```@example
 using Luxor # hide